an initiative at Virginia Tech

 From modest beginning in 2013, our signature “ViS” conference series has encouraged research and engagement that transcend the boundaries of popular stereotypes, nationalities, eras, and modes of military service in peace and in war.
 As the conferences grew, we explicitly incorporated arts as ways to engage scholars and the community affectively, creating opportunities for conversations that would not ordinarily happen.

 Scholars of similar and complementary interest discovered one another, and networks are emerging around veterans studies as an academic field anchored in the liberal arts tradition.
-From the start, we have invited conference presenters to make their work available to the world on an open-access basis in the university digital repository (complementing the Journal of Veterans Studies -- which is now hosted by the Virginia Tech Libraries -- and the open-access journals associated with our friends at Military Experience and the Arts).
+From the start, we have invited conference presenters to make their work available to the world on an open-access basis in the university digital repository, complementing the Journal of Veterans Studies (hosted by Virginia Tech Publishing) and the open-access journals such as Military Experience and the Arts that were pioneers in humanistic veterans studies.

 2020: Veteran Identity, Advocacy, and Representation.
 Hosted by University of Missouri - St Louis.
 Cancelled by Covid-19.
-[Detailed program]
+[See detailed program]

 2021: Conversations in Veterans Studies online symposium.
 Hosted by Virginia Tech.
 [Program with link to recording]

 2022: Resilience, Pedagogy, and Veterans Studies.
 Hosted by Arizona State University.
-[Call for papers]
+[Program with link to recorded livestreams]

 We have hosted meetings of faculty from across the country to discuss how instructional programs in veterans studies have worked and how new ones might evolve on our campus and elsewhere.